google/flax/docs/howtos/optax_update_guide.rst

 Learning Rate Schedules
 -----------------------

-For learning rate schedules, Flax allows to overwrite hyper parameters when applying the gradients.
-Optax keeps a step counter and provides this as an argument to a function for scaling the updates added with
+For learning rate schedules, Flax allows overwriting hyper parameters when applying the gradients.
+Optax maintains a step counter and provides this as an argument to a function for scaling the updates added with
 |optax.scale_by_schedule()|_.
-Optax also allows to specify functions to
+Optax also allows specifying a functions to
 inject arbitrary scalar values for other gradient updates via
 |optax.inject_hyperparams()|_.